ChimdumebiNebolisa/event-hub/README.md

-# 🗓️ Unified Event Flow - Calendar Management Platform
+# 🗓️ Event - Calendar Management Platform

 > **A comprehensive full-stack web application that unifies Google Calendar and Microsoft Outlook events into a single, intuitive dashboard with real-time synchronization and advanced filtering capabilities.**